Frijol/climate-change/notes/energy/infrastructure.md

 # Infrastructure
 An excellent introduction to terms and organization of the electric grid can be found in [Caspary].

+* It takes ~10 years (software) ~18 years (hardware) to go from research, through development and demonstration, then regulation, to roll out new operational technology to the grid.
+It's a waterfall-style development structure of sequential operations.
+[More than Smart, 15][More than Smart]
 * FERC is officially voluntary, 1/3 of US transmission is outside of FERC and RTOs (mostly Texas) [Caspary, 7-8][Caspary]
 * Transmission systems mostly take place through organized markets (ISOs/RTOs).
 Other agreements are often called bilateral (2-way agreement between energy supplier and distributor) [Caspary, 13][Caspary]
 * Current American grids: Texas (ERCOT), East, and West.
 They are separately managed.
 [Chabot]